justinyates887/Eldara/content/Locations/Eldara/Kingdom of Lenthir/Kingdom of Lenthir.md

 Exports: Grain, Great Horses, preserved foods, leather goods, wool.

-Imports: Worked metal goods, labor, and weapons from Vanguard Reach, luxury items and magical supplies from Aelarion, finished manufactured goods from Caernast, stone and metalwork from Khalgrod Deep.
+Imports: Worked metal goods, labor, and weapons from Vanguard Reach, luxury items and magical supplies from Aelarion, finished manufactured goods from Caernast, stone and metalwork from Ironveil.

 **How important is trade to the economy?**